 — Dallas Marks (@DallasMarks) December 23, 2019

-To preserve the terms and conditions of the beta program, I’ll defer to my friends at SAP to reveal the improvements and changes coming later this year.
+To preserve the terms and conditions of the beta program, I’ll defer to my friends at SAP to reveal the improvements and changes coming later this year [UPDATE: Check out Christian Ah-Soon’s SAP BI 4.3: What’s New In Web Intelligence and Semantic Layer].
 But there are some broad themes in BI 4.3 that BI managers can start planning for right now.

 The End of Browser Plug-Ins